mrossini-ethz/camera-calibration-pvr/README.md

 You should be aware of a few things when using this add-on.

 ### Technical aspects of reference images
-- *Solve Focal:* Images used for camera calibration should have the optical centre in the centre of the image.
+- **Solve Focal:** Images used for camera calibration should have the optical centre in the centre of the image.
   This means that cropping the image unevenly or using tilt-shift lenses will make the add-on fail to work.
-  *Solve Focal+Y:* See the restrictions above.
+  **Solve Focal+Y:** See the restrictions above.
 - Scaling of the image prior to the use for calibration should be done only if the aspect ratio of the image is preserved.
 - Lens distortion effects will negatively affect the result.
 - Higher image resolution is beneficial to the accuracy of the calibration.

 ### Reference image content
 - Rectangles in the image used for calibration should be distorted by perspective.
-  *Solve Focal*: The more parallel the sides of the rectangles appear in the image, the worse the result.
+  **Solve Focal**, **Solve Focal+X+Y**: The more parallel the sides of the rectangles appear in the image, the worse the result.
   Completely parallel sides will not work.
-(See also *Solve Focal+Y*.)
+(See also **Solve Focal+Y**.)
 - Right angles in the real world are often not perfect.

+## Changelog

+### Version 0.3:
+- Added an algorithm for calculating vertical and horizontal lens shift along with focal length, position and rotation of the camera.
+Additional information is taken from two dangling vertices in the mesh.
+- Separate button for the new calibration method.
+- Renaming of the calibration methods.

+### Version 0.2:
+- Added an algorithm for calculating vertical lens shift along with focal length, position and rotation of the camera.
+Additional information is taken from one dangling vertex in the mesh.
+The rectangle in the image is required to have one pair of parallel edges.
+- Separate button for the new calibration method.
+- Adding a camera to the scene when none exist.
+- Bugfixes

+### Version 0.1:
+First official release.
+It includes the following features:

+- Algorithm to calculate focal length, position and rotation for the camera used to make a picture of a rectangle.
+- The image used for calibration is taken from the viewport background from Top View.
+- A mesh of four vertices in one polygon is used to determine the coordinates of the rectangle corners.
+- A button in the tool shelf performs the calibration when the mesh is selected.
+- A new rectangle is created during the calibration which represents the undistorted rectangle in the image.
+- The active camera is transformed according to the calculation results.
+- The view automatically changes to camera view.
+- Options for the calibration are:
+    - the size of the reconstructed rectangle
+    - vertical alignment of the reconstructed rectangle

 ## License
 Camera Calibration with Perspective Views of Rectangles